MicrosoftDocs/Viva/Viva/engage/configure-conversation-reporting.md

 ## End user experience for reporting conversations

-When enabled, users accessing Viva Engage on a web browser will see the **Report Conversation** option on conversation starters and **Report Comment** on comments and replies.
+When enabled, users accessing Viva Engage will see the **Report Conversation** option on conversation starters and **Report Comment** on comments and replies.

 ![Screenshot showing user reporting for conversation starter.](../media/yammer-conversations-report-dropdown.png)

 **Report Conversation option on conversation starter**

 ![Screenshot showing user reporting for comment.](../media/yammer-conversations-report-comment-dropdown.png)